50 Latest Pie charts IELTS Topics

 The pie charts below give data on the spending and consumption of resources by countries of the world and how the population is distributed.
 Summarize the information by selecting and reporting the main features, and make comparisons where relevant.

-The two pie charts below show the online shopping sales for retail sectors in Canada in 2005 and 2010.
-Summaries the information by selecting and reporting the main features, and make comparisons where relevant.
-(20 mins.)
+The two pie charts below show the marital status of the populations of Canada and Australia.
+Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

 The given pie charts provide data about the distribution of school funds in the UK over the period of 20 years from 1981 to 2001.